-Do you want to know which leadership skills companies look for on your resume?
+Do you ever ask yourself, “Which leadership skills do companies want to see on my resume?
 Data Dimensions International, a respected talent management firm, can tell you.

-They recently surveyed over 13,000 global leaders and HR professionals to understand which leadership skills are in demand now.
+They recently surveyed 15,000-plus global leaders and HR pros from 1,700 organizations to understand which leadership skills are in demand in 2021.

 Here’s what they found:

-You can use the list to be sure your resume’s results statements and metamessage demonstrate your skills in those areas.
+You can use the list to ensure your resume’s accomplishment statements demonstrate that you’re on top of current challenges.

 Your Leadership Skills Resume